Saint Francis Receiving the Stigmata (Giotto)

 Saint Francis Receiving the Stigmata is a panel painting in tempera by the Italian artist Giotto, painted around 1295–1300 for the Church of Saint Francis in Pisa and it is now in the Musée du Louvre in Paris.
-It shows an episode from the life of Saint Francis of Assisi, and is 314 cm high (to the top of the triangule) by 162 cm wide.
-It is signed OPUS IOCTI FLORENTINI ("Work of Florentine Giotto").
+It shows an episode from the life of Saint Francis of Assisi togther with three scenes from his life in a predella below, and is 314 cm high (to the top of the triangle) by 162 cm wide.
+It is signed, or at least inscribed, OPUS IOCTI FLORENTINI ("the work of Florentine Giotto") in painted letters on a flat and now dark strip of the frame at the bottom, the inscription centred below the middle predella scene.

 History

 In his Le Vite, Giorgio Vasari mentions the work in a transept chapel of the church of San Francesco in Pisa.
 Despite having been disputed, the work is now generally recognized to be by Giotto, being also signed; it has been dated from shortly before or after the Stories of St. Francis in Assisi, around 1295–1300.

 In 1813 it became property of the Louvre (inv.
 309), as part of the Napoleonic looting of art in Italy, together with Cimabue's Maestà, also from San Francesco.
 Jean Baptise Henraux took it, due to the interest of Dominique Vivant Denon, who was particularly passionate about "primitive" Italian paintings.
 It was put on display in the Louvre in 1814.
-After the restitution of artworks seized at the time, the great panel was one of the paintings that remained in France.
+After the restitution of artworks seized at the time, the panel was one of the paintings that remained in France.